 Prerequisites: A grade of C or better in Calculus I, II, and III and 540.202 Introduction to Chemical & Biological Process Analysis or permission of instructor.
+540.202 is offered through the full-time Chemical & Biomolecular Engineering Department.

 Corequisite: 500.303 Applied Mathematics I.